codefresh-io/docs.codefresh.io/_docs/products/configure-product-settings.md

 * [Labels for applications](#configure-labels)
-  Add labels for the product by which to application.
+  Add labels for the product.

 * [Manually assign unassigned applications](#manually-assign-unassigned-applications)
   Click names of unassigned applications to automatically assign them to environments.